Getting married in Barbados: Requirements, costs, and venues

 After the wedding: What comes next?

-You’ll receive a government-issued marriage certificate once you’re officially married in Barbados.
-Be sure to request a certified copy — you’ll need it for any legal name changes, immigration processes, or for registering the marriage back home.
+Once the ceremony is complete, you will receive a government-issued marriage certificate.
+Request at least two certified copies — you will need them for any legal name changes, immigration processes, or for registering the marriage in your home country.

 Final tips before you go